-There’s no right way to feel or grieve the death of a baby.
-This experience is different for everyone, and everyone grieves differently and in their own time.
+There’s no right way to feel or grieve after the death of a baby.
+Everyone grieves in their own way and time.

 You can’t rush your grief and healing.
 It’s normal to feel up and down for some time.
 You might also find that grief and sadness come up at specific times of the year – for example, the anniversary of your baby’s death, due date or birth date.
-These feelings can also come up if you become pregnant again.
-Or the grief might catch you by surprise, when you’re not expecting it.
+And sometimes grief can come when you’re not expecting it.

-Partners: different experiences of grief after the death of a baby
+Partners: experiences of grief after the death of a baby

-Also, the partners of women who’ve experienced stillbirth or neonatal death might think other people see their experience as less important.
-For example, medical professionals and other people might focus only on the mother’s needs.
-It’s normal for partners to feel like their feelings don’t matter in this situation.
+Also, the partners of birthing mothers who’ve experienced stillbirth or neonatal death might think other people see their experience as less important.
+For example, medical professionals and other people might focus only on the birthing mother’s needs.
+It’s common for partners to feel like their feelings don’t matter in this situation.
 But their feelings do matter.

 If you and your partner can share your feelings and talk openly after the death of your baby, it can help you both through this difficult time.